ActuallyAdequate/Chimaera/core/rules/key-rules.md

 ## Rolling

-When asked to Roll you will do so based on the requested number of 6 sided Dice (d6).
+When asked to Roll you will do so, based on the requested number of 6 sided Dice (d6).
 If you roll at least one 6 that is a Success, on no 6s it is a Partial Fail and if more than half of the dice are a 6 it is a Super Success.
 The minimum number of dice that can be rolled is 1.
 If you are requested to roll less than 1 dice, roll 1 die instead.

 ## Attributes